metakgp/iitkgp-erp-auto-login/README.md

       cd addon
       ```

-  6. Run the extension using [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) as below
+  6. Run the extension using [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) as below, this starts a new browser window with the extension, this version supports hot reload
      ```bash
      web-ext run # run the extension for firefox web-ext run -t chromium # (or) run the extension for chrome
      ```
-  7. Check that the extension is loaded by opening the extensions page in Firefox `about:addons` or in Chrome `chrome://extensions/`.

 ### Deployment